-- The student receives at least a 5.0 overall composite score on the ACCESS for ELLs 2.0 assessment. - Note: Parents should be notified in writing of the exit decision, the student's English language proficiency, supporting evidence, and the right to contest the reclassification.
+- The student receives at least a 5.0, for kindergarteners, or at least 4.5, for students in grades 1-12, overall composite score on the ACCESS for ELLs assessment. - Note: Parents should be notified in writing of the exit decision, the student's English language proficiency, supporting evidence and the right to contest the reclassification.
 Parental notification should be retained on file.